Magic-Phono/.github/DOOM.md

-## Install Magic Phono Loader on CDJ-3000
+## Prepare: Install Magic Phono Loader on CDJ-3000

 Magic Phono Loader works by toggling a boot flag in non-volatile memory to allow booting firmware from an SD-card.